-As of 2017, the AMF Operational Risk Profile was reasonably diversified with all seven operational risk categories covered and the main risks being the following:
+As of 2022, the AMF Operational Risk Profile was reasonably diversified with all seven operational risk categories covered and the main risks being the following:

 - Cyber security risks.

-- Operational risk events at AMF's main third party administrator.
+- Operational risk events at AMF's main third-party administrator.

-- Errors in reserving.
+- Permanent establishment tax risk.

-- Legal or regulatory defects in new product's issuance.
+- Risk of AML legislation breach.

-- Risk of GDPR breach.
+- •

-As part of its ORSA process, AMF tests its sensitivity to various operational events and the consequences of such events (for example increases in expenses due to need to remediate issues, reductions in sales due to resultant reputational issues).
+As part of its ORSA process, AMF tests its sensitivity to various operational events and the consequences of such events (for example increases in expenses due to need to remediate issues, reductions in sales due to resultant reputational or operational issues).
 This analysis displays AMF's resilience to such scenarios.